B2B Lead Generation Platform

 B2B Lead Generation Tools Glossary, 22 Key Terms Defined

-In B2B marketing, a B2B lead generation platform is software that identifies, enriches, scores, and routes qualified buyer accounts into a sales pipeline using ICP data and intent signals.
-This glossary defines that platform category and the 21 surrounding terms marketing leaders need to select, consolidate, and operationalize a defensible demand engine.
+In B2B marketing, a lead generation platform is software that identifies and routes qualified buyer accounts into a sales pipeline.
+It uses ICP data and intent signals to decide which records move and when, enriching and scoring those records before they reach a seller, which means by the time a rep sees a name, the platform has already done the qualification work that would otherwise eat two hours of prospecting time.
+This glossary defines that platform category along with the 21 surrounding terms marketing leaders need to select and operationalize a defensible demand engine, consolidating what matters into one reference instead of a scattered vendor wiki.

 Key Stat Callout: According to Gartner, 2024 B2B Marketing Technology Survey, marketing teams now operate an average of 9.1 tools dedicated to lead generation and prospecting.
 That tool count is not a flex, it is a liability.